dverite/icu_ext/README.md

 Split the string into sentences, according the Unicode text segmentation rules defined in [UAX #29](https://unicode.org/reports/tr29/), and return them in a set of (tag, contents) tuples.
-`tag` has values from the [USentenceBreakTag enum](http://icu-project.org/apiref/icu4c/ubrk_8h_source.html) defined in ubrk.h indicating the nature of the break.
+`tag` has values from the [USentenceBreakTag enum][ubrk_source] defined in ubrk.h indicating the nature of the break.
 The current values are:

     UBRK_SENTENCE_TERM  = 0,